 I’ve been busy in recent weeks and have worked on lots of interesting projects!
-Including an editorial commission for London Drinks, which you can see on my lastest blog post, timely updates to my website, and also sending out marketing correspondence, that includes my email newsletter!
-(Which you can sign up to at the bottom of this webpage).
+Alongside this magazine cover illustration, this includes an editorial commission for Londonist Drinks map illustration, updates to my website, and also sending my email newsletter!
+(Which you can sign up to in the footer).

-In today’s blog post you will discover my new editorial illustration commission for Mary Christie Foundation.
-You’ll encounter my sketches and development work involved in the project, the ideas behind my work, to the final cover illustration.
-I’ll go into more depth about how the project unfolded, which will hopefully give you ideas and inspiration for your next project.
+In today’s blog post you’ll discover my new illustration for Mary Christie Foundation.
+I’ll show my sketches involved in the project, the ideas behind my work, and the cover illustration.
+I’ll discuss how the project unfolded, giving you behind the scenes access.

-If you’re unfamiliar with this blog, I publish regular content on everything from illustration, freelancing advice to my design work.
-If you’re new here, check out my previous blog posts on how to create a stunning graphic design portfolio, or how to improve your illustrations to maximise your website.
+If you’re unfamiliar with myself, I publish about illustration, freelancing to design.
+Check out my previous blog posts on how to create a graphic design portfolio, or discover the golden ratio.

 This is an important step in the process as it lets me see how the illustration is developing, and to send to the client for feedback – which is where an illustration can really develop.

-Once the pencil sketch is approved by the client, the next process is colour sketches.
+Once the pencil sketch receives approval, the next process is colour sketches.
 Colour combinations really help sell the illustration and gives the client a good understanding of how is the final illustration is going to look.
 This is a crucial element of the development stage as it’s the last approval before the illustration is created.

 This is my standard way of working which is effective and keeps every happy!
 (If it ain’t broke don’t fix it!).